tuliosouzabh/workshop_datascience_pucmg/README.md

-Lecturing the course: Python for Data Science: From zero to hero for Data Science, Big Data & Analytics Workshop promoted by Catholic University in Belo Horizonte / Brazil.
+# Python for Data Science: From zero to hero

+Lecturing for Data Science, Big Data & Analytics Workshop promoted by Catholic University in Belo Horizonte / Brazil.